What Are Statutory Accident Benefits?

 Learn More About Statutory Accident Benefits With a Lawyer

 What are Statutory Accident Benefits in Ontario?
 These benefits may help cover your medical expenses and other losses after a car accident.
 You may get help applying for this compensation by contacting the Preszler Injury Lawyers.
-Start working on your claim right now by filling out our online contact form or calling (416) 364-2000.
+Start working on your claim right now by filling out our online contact form or calling 1-800-JUSTICE.